How weight loss injections work to reset your metabolism

 What diet should you follow while on this medication?

-Your doctor will help you create a diet plan to support your weight loss when using this treatment.
+Your healthcare provider will help you create a diet plan to support your weight loss when using this treatment.
 Given your appetite is lowered, you might notice you're only craving smaller portions as you're feeling fuller, sooner.

-In general terms, you can expect to be prescribed a healthy balanced diet that is low in unhealthy fats and sugars and rich in nourishing grains, fruits and vegetables.
+In general terms, you can expect to be recommended a healthy balanced diet that is low in unhealthy fats and sugars and rich in nourishing grains, fruits and vegetables.

 What are the side effects of weight loss injections?